New Driving Laws: Tougher Penalties For NSW Drivers

 Legal advice for drink/drug driving charges

 SCB Legal principal solicitor, Sionea Breust has been passionately defending people charged with drink/drug driving charges for years.
 She commented that when someone is charged with drink/drug driving, “they’re legally advised to sign up for a court accepted program”.
-Courts look favourably upon these types of programs prior to sentencing.
+Courts look favourably upon these types of programs prior to Sentencing.

 Court approved drink/drug driving offender programs